bxparks/AceTime/DEVELOPER.md

                     AceTimeTools --------
                     ^    ^   ^           \ artransformer.py
         creating   /     |    \ creating  \ -> bufestimator.py
-        zonedb[x] /      |     \ zonedb    \ -> zone_processor.py
+        zonedb[x] /      |     \ zonedb   /  -> zone_processor.py
                  /       |      \        v
-              AceTime    |      AceTimePython
+             AceTime     |      acetimepy
              ^    ^      |      ^
             /      \     |     /
            /        \    |    /
 AceTimeClock    AceTimeValidation
 ```

-There is slight circular dependency between `AceTimeTools` and `AceTimePython`.
+There is slight circular dependency between `AceTimeTools` and `acetimepy`.

-AceTimeTools needs AceTimePython when generating the C++ zoneinfo files under
+AceTimeTools needs acetimepy when generating the C++ zoneinfo files under
 `AceTime/src/zonedb[x]`.
 The `tzcompiler.py` calls `bufestimator.py` to generate
 the buffer sizes needed by the C++ `ExtendedZoneProcessor` class.
 The
-`AceTimeTools/bufestimator.py` module needs `AceTimePython/zone_processor.py`
+`AceTimeTools/bufestimator.py` module needs `acetimepy/zone_processor.py`
 module to calculate those buffer sizes.

-On the other hand, AceTimePython needs AceTimeTools to generate the zoneinfo
+On the other hand, acetimepy needs AceTimeTools to generate the zoneinfo
-files under `AceTimePython/zonedb`, which are consumed by the `acetz.py`
+files under `acetimepy/zonedb/`, which are consumed by the `acetz` and
-module.
-Fortunately, AceTimePython does *not* need AceTimeTools during runtime,
+`ZoneManager` classes.
+Fortunately, acetimepy does *not* need AceTimeTools
-so 3rd party consumers can incorporate AceTimePython without pulling in
+during runtime, so 3rd party consumers can incorporate acetimepy without pulling
-AceTimeTools.
+in AceTimeTools.

-Both AceTime and AceTimePython can be used as runtime libraries **without**
+Both AceTime and acetimepy can be used as runtime libraries **without**
 pulling in the dependency to AceTimeTools (which is required only to generated
 the zoneinfo database files).